Program structure setup guide

 Deciding on a structure

 - Attributes: Age divisions, competition genders, & competition levels attributes are descriptive of the program and are used to help division creation.
-Areas of operation & sport attributes are currently only descriptive attributes of the program that should be entered when possible since future improvements to the organization management experience will incorporate these attributes.
+Areas of operation & sport attributes are currently only descriptive attributes of the program that should be entered when possible for future product updates incorporating these attributes.

 - Registration: Registration is currently at the season level, allowing you to focus forms on the needs of that specific program versus one complicated form for many programs.
 Forms can be duplicated within a season and copied to the next season within the same program.